escalonn/arko-shortcuts/arko-shortcuts-readme.txt

 1. Locate a HIP installation that includes a copy of the correct version of ARKOpack Interface.
 Check the version.txt file to verify the ARKOpack Interface version.
+2. Ensure no version of SWMH is installed.
-2. Extract archive into the HIP folder, overwriting all conflicting files.
+3. Extract archive into the HIP folder, overwriting all conflicting files.

 USAGE:
 See below for an updated version of Arumba’s readme explaining the various